 This blog is ALL ABOUT FOOD.
 Moreover, all about ALBANIAN FOOD.
-As an experienced traveler I have to say that when travelling, the most important thing after travelling itself is FOOD.
+As an experienced traveler I have to say that when traveling, the most important thing after traveling itself is FOOD.
 Enjoying food is like enjoying life.
-Before travelling you should get educated about the country you are going to and the types of food it has to offer.
+Before traveling you should get educated about the country you are going to and the types of food it has to offer.

-Meat and Vegetables are the main thing in the Albanian cuisine and what accompanies them is pickles, feta cheese, bread (always break) rice, beans and pasta.
+Meat and Vegetables are the main things in Albanian cuisine and what accompanies them are pickles, feta cheese, bread (always break) rice, beans, and pasta.

 What is Albanian traditional food?